OpenAtom-Linyaps/linyaps/docs/pages/en/guide/start/how_to_use.md

 # Conversion application

-Here, we use  baidunetdisk as an example for converting to a Linglong package from a deb package.
+Here, we use  baidunetdisk as an example.
+We will introduce the process of converting DEB packages into Linglong packages

 ## Obtain software package

-Take baidunetdisk as an example.
 First, obtain the deb package file.
 Currently, only software following the application store packaging specifications is supported for conversion.